How we can inspire and empower ourselves to go above and beyond when it comes to our customer service experience duty?

 Answering these questions in the affirmative demonstrates our competency in the task we’re working to achieve and paves the way that leads to a higher state of self-motivation.

 Ultimately the choice is up to us.
 We have have a choice we must make.
 Do enough or do something more.
+If you want to join coaching then Successful people have something in common and that is having a mentor, then you should join Julie Han Coaching.
 Those who take upon themselves the responsibility to do more will learn the intricacies needed in order to navigate the path that enables better service experiences.
 It’s a treacherous path filled with existing corporate barriers and littered with naysayers who will attempt to discredit and undermine the work we will do.

 Be Success-Seekers, Not Failure-Avoiders